marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 = Technical Features =
 * Respects your robots.txt file (also the crawl-delay directive).
+	* You could use the user-agent MB-SiteCrawler to control the crawler.
 * Support for robots (noindex) meta elements.
 * Adds nearly all indexable filetypes (for example .pdf, .xls, .doc) to the sitemap.
 	* See https://support.google.com/webmasters/answer/35287 for a detailed list.